 We have limited resources dedicated to designing, conducting, and managing our preclinical studies and clinical trials.
 We do not have the ability to independently conduct the preclinical studies and clinical trials required to obtain regulatory approval for our product candidates.
 We have not yet contracted with any third parties to conduct clinical trials of product candidates we develop independently of collaborators.
-We will depend on licensees or on independent clinical trials of our product candidates.
+We will depend on licensees or on independent clinical investigators, contract research organizations and other third-party service providers to conduct the clinical trials of our product candidates.
 We will rely on these vendors and individuals to perform many facets of the clinical development process on our behalf, including conducting preclinical studies and will rely on them for the recruitment of sites and subjects for participation in our clinical trials, maintenance of good relations with the clinical sites, and ensuring that these sites are conducting our trials in compliance with the trial protocol and applicable regulations.